 These six floral kingdoms are not sharply demarcated.
 Individual floral elements from one floral kingdom can radiate far into the neighbouring one.
 On New Zealand, one finds both Palaeotropical-Melanesian elements and Antarctic elements, which often interpenetrate like a mosaic.
 Therefore, the attribution of these islands to one of the two floral kingdoms is a matter of judgement.

-The animal regions of the zoologists agree to a large extent with the flora kingdoms, only the Capensis is not distinguished by a special fauna.
+The animal regions of the zoologists agree to a large extent with the floral kingdoms, only the Capensis is not distinguished by a special fauna.

 The floras provide the building blocks, i.e. the plant species determine the structure of the plant communities that make up the vegetation of the individual areas.
 If these building blocks are different, similar life forms can nevertheless arise under certain extreme external conditions; this is known as convergence.
 However, these are more the exceptions.
-As a well-known example, we cite the stem succulents, which in the arid, i.e. dry, regions of America belong predominantly to the family Cactaceae, but in Africa mainly to the genus Euphorbia (spurge) (◘ Fig. B-8).
+As a well-known example, we cite the stem succulents, which in the arid, i.e. dry regions of America belong predominantly to the family Cactaceae, but in Africa mainly to the genus Euphorbia (spurge) (◘ Fig. B-8).
 In Australia, on the other hand, there are no succulents at all in climatically similar arid regions, although Australia is otherwise particularly rich in other convergences not known from the other continents.
 New Zealand's temperate climate lacks deciduous forests, which are widespread in the Holarctic.
 The total genetic stock of each flora, determined by historical evolution, is limited, so that the same life forms did not form everywhere.
 This is particularly true of the Australian floral kingdom, whose vegetation is physiognomically very different from that of other continents; the original mammalian fauna there is also very peculiar.

 ◘ Fig. B-8 Convergent life forms from the Old World a: Euphorbia resinifera, from Morocco (photo: Rafiqpoor); b: Trichocaulon pedicellatum (Asclepiadaceae) from SW Africa, (photo: Breckle); c: Didierea madagascariensis from Madagascar (photo: E. Fischer) and from the New World: d: Cacti (Cereus macrostibas) from the Atacama Desert S-Peru (photo: Rafiqpoor).